 What do we want to accomplish?

-We are committed to help Ghana achieve the Sustainable Development Goals (SDGs) as well as the national objectives articulated in consecutive Five-Year Plans.
+We are committed to help Ghana achieve the Sustainable Development Goals (SDGs) as well as the national objectives articulated in the Coordinated Program of Economic and Social Development Policies (CPESDP 2017-2024).
 We aim to improve the lives of the poorest women and men, the marginalized and the disadvantaged in Ghana.

 UNDPs priority in the next five years will be to support more equitable, sustainable and accountable governance institutions and resource management to promote social and economic development.